chrismejia/mongoose-intro-holostats/mongoose-guide.md

 We can query for data and then use a virtual method to combine queried fields.

 Virtual methods are named and use getters and setters, just like Classes can, and therefore are **NOT** invoked.
-The virtual itself is not a function, but rather its getter/setter function is.
+The virtual itself is not a function, but rather its getter/setter function is; this means that

 ### What purpose do virtual methods serve?